ioquatix/script-runner/README.md

 The default Atom process takes environment variables from the shell it was launched from.
 This might be an issue if launching Atom directly from the desktop environment when using, say, RVM which exports functionality for interactive terminal sessions.

-To ensure consistent behavior, when running a script, environment variables are extracted from the interactive login shell.
+To ensure consistent behavior, when running a script, environment variables are extracted from the [interactive login shell]().
 This usually loads the same environment variables you'd expect when using the terminal.

+## Configuration

 ### Split Direction

 It is possible to configure which way to split the new pane.
 Open your Atom config file and edit `'script-runner'.splitDirection`, the possible values are: `'up'`, `'down'`, `'left'` and `'right'`.
 For example:

 ```cson
 "*":
   //...